TexasInstruments/ot-ti/docs/thread-syscfg/getting-started.md

 // @cliArgs --product <path to SDK>/.metadata/product.json --board /ti/boards/LP_EM_CC1354P10_6 --rtos freertos
 ```

+(The board in this case is "LP_EM_CC1354P10_6", and should be adjusted based on the target device.)

 As an example, after adding the necessary `<path to SDK>`, it would look like:

 ```